Southampton and Salisbury Canal

 National Resources

 There are a number of more nationally focused websites, including The National Archives, that are not specifically about the Southampton and Salisbury Canal but may able to provide or point to sources of information about the waterway.
-A listing of some of these sites can be found here.
+A listing of many of these sites can be found here.